bkapidani/topoprocessor/README.md

 # Documentation #

-This is a brief vademecum for Topoprocessor, a C++ based library which computes the cohomology generators of combinatorial 3-manifolds with boundaries.
+This is a brief vademecum for Topoprocessor, a C++ based library which computes the cohomology generators of combinatorial 3-manifolds with boundary.
 The present version of the tool was born out of a collaborative effort between Pawel Dłotko, Bernard Kapidani (main maintainer and developer of this repository), and Ruben Specogna.

 ### What is this repository for? ###